Economics / Economics (Econometrics) / Economics (Finance) MSc

 Our MSc programmes are research oriented and act as a pathway into PhD study globally.
 Our programmes are the only Economics and Social Research Council (ESRC) recognised pathway to PhD Economics study in Scotland.

-A UK 2:1 honours degree, or its international equivalent, in economics or mathematics related subjects.
-We look for high grades from your undergraduate studies covering introductory integration, probability theory, and linear algebra.
+A strong UK 2:1 honours degree, or its international equivalent, in economics or mathematics related subjects.
+We look for high grades from your undergraduate studies covering calculus and integration, probability theory and linear algebra.

 Some applicants may receive an offer that is conditional on successful completion of our SGPE Summer School.

-You can apply without having a graduate admissions exam (such as GRE or GMAT) result, but we may stipulate that you must attain a specified grade in one of these tests as a condition of entry.
-Most important to us is that you have good quantitative knowledge and skills.
+You can apply without having a graduate admissions exam result (GRE or GMAT).
+Your application, however, may be substantially stronger if you do include such a result.
+We may also stipulate that you must attain a specified grade in one of these tests as a condition of entry if other aspects of your application are borderline.
 We generally look for a quantitative reasoning result in the 80th percentile or higher.
-We do not formally consider results from the Verbal and Analytical sections in our initial assessment of your application.
-It is, however, still important to do as well as you can in these because we will consider them if other aspects of your application are borderline (for example if your quantitative result is at the 79th percentile, or if you attend the SGPE Summer School and your grades are near the pass/fail borderline).
+We do not formally consider results from the Verbal and Analytical sections in our assessment of your application.

 Check whether your international qualifications meet our general entry requirements: